Alexis Glick: NBC News/MSNBC/CNBC

 Glick had worked as a temporary host for the third hour of NBC's Today in 2006.
 She was also a substitute anchor on Early Today in 2005 and an occasional anchor on MSNBC Live.
 Previously, Glick was a senior business correspondent for CNBC.

 Fox News/Fox Business

 It was announced on September 12, 2006 that Glick would be joining the Fox News as Director of Business News.
 Glick began appearing on Fox News programming in July 2007.
 She has interviewed world leaders such as President Barack Obama, Secretary of the Treasury, former Secretary Of Commerce Gary Locke.
 Henry Paulson, Canadian Prime Minister Stephen Harper, and former Irish head of state John Bruton.

 On December 23, 2009, Glick announced that she was leaving the Fox Business.

 Post-Fox

-Glick made appearances as a guest commentator on CNN and ABC News.She also guest-hosted on WABC and Sirius XM radio from New York.
+Glick made appearances as a guest commentator on CNN and ABC News.She also guest-hosted on WABC and SiriusXM radio from New York.

 Glick served as CEO of the GENYOUth Foundation, a nonprofit dedicated to nurturing child health and wellness through improved nutrition and physical activity, until January 2022 when she stepped down.